 Hundreds of years ago, horses roamed wild in many parts of the United States.
 Over time, though, many of these horses were caught and tamed.
 This was done so that they could be used for transportation and farm work.
 Over generations, tame horses developed a genetic predisposition toward humans.
 When this occurred, they were considered domesticated.

-What most people think of as “wild” horses are actually feral horses, such as the Mustang.
-These feral horses are actually untamed descendants of the subspecies of domestic horses.
-Therefore, they’re not truly “wild” horses, but merely domestic horses that haven’t been tamed.
+So are there any wild horses left?
+Sort of!
+The answer is not a simple one.
+What most people think of as “wild” horses are actually feral horses.
+One example is the American Mustang.
+These feral horses are actually untamed descendants of the domesticated horses.
+Therefore, they’re not truly “wild” horses.
+They’re domesticated horses that haven’t been tamed.

 To be truly “wild,” these feral horses would need to have ancestors that were never domesticated.
 However, they are “wild” in the sense that they are untamed and live on their own in the wild.

 Herds of feral horses can be found in several places around the world.
 For example, the Brumby is similar to the American Mustang and can be found throughout Australia.
 Other feral herds can be found in Portugal and Scotland.
 They’re also common on the barrier islands along the Atlantic coast of North America.

 Some of the most popular feral herds can be found on Assateague Island.
 That’s off the coasts of Virginia and Maryland in the United States.
 The horses are split into two main herds.
 The United States National Park Service manages the Maryland herd.
 The Virginia herd is managed by the Chincoteague Volunteer Fire Company.

 These feral herds remain untamed.
 They’ve even grown used to the tough living conditions on the island.
 This includes hot weather and huge mosquito populations.
 Severe storms and poor food supplies are also common.
 Many children first learn about the Assateague horses from Marguerite Henry’s famous book, Misty of Chincoteague.